ballarat-hackerspace/3d/RPi-cases/bhack-logo/Readme.md

-stl files were created with a 0.01 mm resolution models were made with the base model https://www.thingiverse.com/thing:922740
+stl files were created with a 0.01 mm resolution./n Models were made with the base model https://www.thingiverse.com/thing:922740